Using a Lambda function to continue a new execution in Step Functions - Amazon Step Functions

 Note

-If you have completed the Iterate a loop with Lambda tutorial, you can skip this step and use that Lambda function.
+If you have completed the Iterate a loop with a Lambda function in Step Functions tutorial, you can skip this step and use that Lambda function.

-This section and the Iterate a loop with Lambda tutorial show how you can use a Lambda function to track a count, for example, the number of iterations of a loop in your state machine.
+This section and the Iterate a loop with a Lambda function in Step Functions tutorial show how you can use a Lambda function to track a count, for example, the number of iterations of a loop in your state machine.

 The following Lambda function receives input values for count, index, and step.
 It returns these values with an updated index and a Boolean named continue.
 The Lambda function sets continue to true if the index is less than count.